 Key takeaways:

-• CaseCoach can help: our Interview Prep Course contains all the material that candidates need to nail their consulting interviews, including video lectures, sample interviews, case material and practice tools.
+- CaseCoach can help: our Consulting Interview Prep Toolkit contains all the resources that candidates need to nail their consulting interviews, including online courses, sample interviews, case material and practice tools.

 A brief history of the management consulting industry